aws-samples/amazon-aurora-labs-for-mysql/docs/win/apg-qpm/index.md

 <span class="image">![RDS Dashboard](rds-dashboard.png?raw=true)</span>

 In the list, choose the parameter group for your Aurora PostgreSQL DB cluster.
-You will find the name of the DB cluster parameter group in the **Outputs** section of the CloudFormation stack (see previous lab modules) using the key ==[postgresClusterParamGroup]==.
+You will find the name of the DB cluster parameter group on the Team Dashboard web page (see previous lab modules) using the parameter ==[postgresClusterParamGroup]==.
 It is in the format `mod-XXXXXXXXXXXXXXXX-pgclusterparams-XXXXXXXXX`.

 !!! note
     Aurora DB clusters use two parameter groups, one at the DB cluster level, with settings that apply cluster-wide, one at the DB instance level, with settings that apply to that specific instance only.
 Since the values in the default parameter groups cannot be changed, your cluster is using a custom DB cluster parameter group and a custom DB instance parameter group.